alec-jensen/botnet/README.md

 ### Sending Commands

 To send commands to the agents, you need to register a user through the API.
 Once that is done, go into MongoDB, find the user in the `users` collection, and edit the `is_allowed` field to `true`.
 Then, you can send commands to the agents through the API.

+*This readme is purposely vague to prevent script kiddies from using this for malicious purposes.
+If you are using this for educational purposes, you should be able to figure out how to use it.*